epi2me-labs/wf-human-variation/README.md

 This pipeline performs the steps of the four pipelines simultaneously and the results are generated and output in the same way as they would have been had the pipelines been run separately.

+Please note, the tools embedded in individual sub-workflows within wf-human-variation are intended for use with 20x whole-genome Oxford Nanopore Technologies sequencing data (with the exception of QDNAseq, please see [this section](#6b-copy-number-variants-cnv-calling-with-qdnaseq) for more information).
+Usage outside of this (e.g. with adaptive sampling data, or using lower coverage inputs) may cause the workflow to terminate with an error, or produce unexpected results.